-Data for Policy 2016 Conference Programme is now available here!
+Data for Policy 2016 Conference Information Pack & Programme is available here!

 Registration is closing on 1st of September – places are offered on a first come, first served basis.

 Featured talks include:

 - “Big Data Analytics and EU Policy-making – huge potential, significant challenges” – Maive Rute, Deputy Director-General of Joint Research Centre, European Commission

 - “Data for Policy: a Myth or a Must?” – Enrico Giovannini, Co-Chair, UN Data Revolution Group, University of Rome ‘Tor Vergata’

 - “Big Data and the Social Sciences: Can Accuracy and Privacy Co-Exist?” – Jim Waldo, Gordon McKay Professor of the Practice of Computer Science and the Chief Technology Officer, School of Engineering and Applied Sciences, Harvard University

 - “Platform Government and a Data Science for Policy-making?” – Helen Margetts, Director of the Oxford Internet Institute, University of Oxford